What’s the Best Commercial Vehicle Route Planner for Your Business?

 For context: Route4Me is a route management app with basic plans that you can customize by adding extra features (for a fee).

 So, you’d pick one of Route4Me’s plans (starting at $149 a month) and add their truck route planner for an extra $10 per vehicle.

 With this truck routing add-on, you get route planning and optimization for commercial trucks.

 This includes Class 1-8 truck routing, which factors in weight stations, height, hazmat, rest stops, and axle count restrictions.

 - Route4Me has a large marketplace of delivery service add-ons you can add to your monthly plan (for a fee).

-- Route4Me offers a 7-day free trial.
+- Route4Me offers a seven-day free trial.

-Route4Me is a good choice for companies who need specific truck routing features, or want a highly customizable route planner.
+Route4Me is a good choice for companies needing specific truck routing features or wanting a highly customizable route planner.

 Oracle has scheduling and routing features that are well-suited for field service technicians and delivery teams alike.